Addressing common misconceptions

 There is strong public support for afterschool programs

-• An overwhelming majority of voters (81 percent) agree that afterschool programs are an absolute necessity for their community.
-Additionally, 82 percent of voters have a favorable opinion of afterschool programs, including 86 percent of suburban women, 88 percent of working parents, and 81 percent of voters 50 and over.
+• An overwhelming majority of voters (89%) agree that afterschool programs are an absolute necessity for their community.

 • Support for funding for afterschool programs is at an all-time high.
-In addition to 81 percent of voters in agreement that newly elected federal, state, and local officials should provide more funding to afterschool programs, majorities of Democrats (90 percent), Republicans (74 percent), and Independents (66 percent), as well as voters in urban (85 percent), suburban (82 percent), and rural communities (70 percent) support increased funding.
+In addition to 85% of voters in agreement that newly elected federal, state, and local officials should provide more funding to afterschool programs, majorities of Democrats (92%), Republicans (77%), and Independents (81%) support increased funding.

 Misconception #3: “Afterschool programs don’t work.”